forseti-security/forseti-security/_includes/_howto/deployment_prerequisites.md

       --role=roles/cloudsql.viewer
       ```

-      **It should be noted that binding at any other level than the Organization
+      **Note that binding at any other level than the Organization
       limits `forseti_enforcer`.**

       ```bash